Walliiee/Walliiee/README.md

   Same

 - 🌱 I’m currently learning: How to build agents
-- ⚡ Fun fact: Before going into software development, I took a Bachelors in Exercise Science in the US and when I got back to Denmark I got certified as an outdoor instructor (Canoeing, SUP, Kay[...]
+- ⚡ Fun fact: Before going into IT, I took a BA in the US and when I got back to Denmark outdoorish

 ---